serdedotnet/serde/docs/site/src/generator.md

 }
 ```

-By default, this will include all the public properties *and* public fields.
+By default, the source generator will include all the public properties *and* public fields.
+The field or property types must either,

+  1. Be a serde-dn built-in type, like `int` or `string`.
+  1. If the type is in the current assembly, implement `I(De)Serialize`.
+  1. Be defined in an external assembly, where the source generator will automatically wrap the type (see [generated wrappers](./wrappers.md)).
+  1. Define a [wrapper type](./wrappers.md) in the current assembly named `<TypeName>Wrap` in the `Serde` namespace.
+  1. Specify a custom wrapper.

 The types of the fields and properties must also implement ISerialize.
 Many of the most common types, like `int`, `string`, or even `List<string>`, have built-in support from serde-dn and already have ISerialize implementations.
 If any of those public fields or properties have a type that you control, they will also need to implement `ISerialize` or `IDeserialize`.
 This is also true for nested references, e.g. `List<MyOtherType>`.

 If you don't control any of the types you need to serialize or deserialize (i.e., they are defined in another assembly that you can't modify) you'll need to use a *wrapper* to implement the interface.
 See [wrappers](./wrappers.md) for more info.

-To serialize or deserialize this type, you'll need to pass it into the appropriate serializer or deserializer.
-For example, serde-dn includes
-a JSON serializer `Serde.Json.JsonSerializer` which defines `Serialize` and `Deserialize` static methods.
-Serialize takes an instance of `ISerialize` as a parameter, while `Deserialize` takes a type implementing `IDeserialize` as a *type* parameter.
-In both cases, all you need is to implement the appropriate interface on your type.

 ## Additional IDeserialize requirements

 Serde-dn is type safe and always uses reflection-free C# code.
 Thus, to implement IDeserialize the type must have an accessible constructor and accessible members.

 By default, serde-dn requires

   1. A parameterless constructor
   2. All fields and properties are writable during creation.

+If this isn't possible, the constructor used and the properties can be configured through the `SerdeTypeOptions` attribute.